SERVICES

 What is the difference between a testator and testatrix?

-A testator is a man who makes or has made a will.
+A testator is a man who has made, or is making, a Will.

-A testatrix is a woman who makes or has made a will.
+A testatrix is a woman who has made, or is making, a Will.

 What is an executor?